• Login

 Ghana operations and Damang transition

 Mr Fraser also addressed ongoing talks with the Government of Ghana regarding the Damang mine, whose lease expired in April 2025.
-He disclosed that Gold Fields had agreed a 12-month lease extension to April 2026 to allow for a safe transition of the mine into Ghanaian ownership.
+He disclosed that Gold Fields had agreed to a 12-month lease extension to April 2026 to allow for a safe transition of the mine into Ghanaian ownership.

-“As part of those engagements with the government of Ghana, we agreed to a 12-month lease extension where we would continue to operate and own the Damang mine.
+“As part of those engagements with the Government of Ghana, we agreed to a 12-month lease extension where we would continue to operate and own the Damang mine.
 A transition committee has been set up, and we are working with them to ensure the mine can be safely and reliably transitioned in April 2026,” he said.

 A feasibility study on a potential life extension of the mine is expected to be completed in December 2025, while the ownership structure of Damang post-transition remains to be determined by the government.